X00LA/bookmark-divider/README.md

 ## "Installation"

-1. Save [this page](https://bookmark-divider.000webhostapp.com/) as bookmark to you bookmark bar
+1. Save [this page](https://bookmark-divider.000webhostapp.com/) or [this page](https://x00la.github.io/bookmark-divider/) as bookmark to you bookmark bar

   ![Create Divider](md/create.png)